Nonsultant/specgurka/README.md

 - **Pipeline Integration**: The tool is designed to be used within a release pipeline, such as a GitHub Action, to automate the generation of `.gurka` files.
 - **Easy to Use**: GenGurka provides a simple command-line interface with options and arguments to customize the generation process.
 That is easily installed as a dotnet tool.

+### Custom Tag: @draft

+When writing Gherkin you can use the @draft tag in combination with @ignore on a **feature level** to mark the feature as a draft.
+This will give the feature a special status icon indicating that it is a draft.

+### Status Propagation

+There are 3 different statuses that are a reflection of the truth based on test-logs. *Passed*, *Not Implemented(Skipped)* and *Failed.* *Draft* is the fourth status but it is just a visual representation of a feature tagged with @draft in combination with @ignore, So in reality it is *Not Implemented.*

+It is important to recognize how these statuses propagate up and down to its parents and children. **Failed will always take precedent over any other status in propagation.**

+If a feature is Failed/Skipped, then every child will be Failed/Skipped (Rule and Scenarios).

+If a Rule is Failed/Skipped, then every child scenario to that rule **and** the parent feature of that rule will be Failed/Skipped.
+But other rules and scenarios outside the Failed/Skipped marked rule remains unaffected.
+In other words, parent features who *inherits* a status will **not** propagate its status down to other children.

+If a Scenario is Failed/Skipped, then its parent rule, and in turn it's parent feature will be Failed/Skipped.

 ### Usage

 The tool is published to Nuget: [packages/GenGurka](https://www.nuget.org/packages/GenGurka)